benthecarman/Lightning-Rod/docs/user_guide.md

 By default a Lighting Rod will only allow the following RPC commands to be passed to your bitcoin node:

 - echo
-- getblockhash
-- getblock
 - estimatesmartfee
 - getbestblockhash
+- getblock
+- getblockhash
-- sendrawtransaction
+- getblockchaininfo
 - getblockcount
+- getblockhash
+- getblockheader
 - getnetworkinfo
-- getblockchaininfo
-- getblockheader
+- getrawtransaction
 - gettxout
+- sendrawtransaction

 Any of these commands can be blacklisted by adding `blacklistcmd=<cmd>` to your config file or using `--blacklistcmd=<cmd>` as a command line argument.
 This option can be specified multiple times.